ossu/math/README.md

 [Mathematics for Computer Science](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/) | 14 weeks | 6-8 hours/week | Calculus 1C

 ### Linear Algebra
-Linear algebra is the mathematics of spatial relationships.
+Linear algebra is the mathematics of spatial relationships that deals with the manipulation of vectors and matrices.
 It provides an elegant way to consider many simultaneous equations, visualize arbitrarily-many dimensions, and explain complex phenomena in simple terms.

 **Topics covered:**
 `Vector and matrix calculations`